 - The patient is unable to sit comfortably

-- Pain is felt while sitting which is aggravated while the periods of prolonged sitting
+- Pain in the buttocks thatis felt while sitting, which is aggravated during prolonged periods of sitting

-- Pain is felt in the hips region and legs that is aggravated with work out.
+- Pain in the hips and legs that is aggravated during a workout.

-- In some cases, pain is so severe that it leads to disabling.
-The patient is unable to perform routine tasks such as driving, sitting in an office chair or other household activities.
+- In some cases, pain is so severe that it leads to disability.
+The patient is unable to perform routine tasks such as driving, sitting in an office chair, or other household activities.

 Causes of Piriformis Syndrome

-There may be many causes for piriformis syndrome but some of the main ones are following:
+There may be many causes for piriformis syndrome but some of the main ones include:

 - Repetitive activities which involve the leg muscles

-- Sitting for prolonged periods of time without taking any break for stretches or walk
+- Sitting for long periods of time without taking any break for stretches or walks

 - Extensive stair climbing

-- Injuries to the piriform muscles which may take place due to a bad fall, any hit at this region during sports, a penetrating wound that extends up to this muscle or a sudden twisting movement of the hip.
+- Injuries to the piriform muscles, which may take place due to a bad fall, any hit to this region during sports, a penetrating wound that extends up to this muscle or a sudden twisting movement of the hip.

 Management of Piriformis Syndrome

-Following are the treatment modalities for piriformis syndrome:
+Below there are some of the treatment modalities for piriformis syndrome:

 Cold Packs and Massage with Ice

-When pain is started, lie in a prone position on your stomach and apply a cold fomentation, for example, an ice pack on the aching area for 15 to 20 minutes.
+When pain starts, lie in a prone position on your stomach and apply a cold fomentation such as an ice pack on the aching area for 15 to 20 minutes.
 Repeat the practice after every two to four hours as per requirement.
-You can add a gentle massage with ice therapy.
-This shows a good result.
-Lie in the prone position and ask someone to massage gently your aching area with an ice pack.
-If you are not using an ice pack instead of directly applying ice, limit the time up to ten minutes to avoid any damage to the skin.
+You can add a gentle massage with ice.

-It is proven helpful for some patients to apply both cold and hot packs alternatively.
+It has proven helpful for some patients to apply both hot and cold packs, in an alternative manner.
 If you want to apply a heating pad, again lie in the prone position and gently apply the heat pad.
-Do not lie in a prone position on a heating pad because it may result in skin burns.
+Do not lie in the prone position on a heating pad because it may result in skin burns.

 Stretches and Exercise

-Piriformis muscle can be made stronger by various stretches and exercises.
-Exercises if performed correctly help in relieving muscle spasm and pain.
-You can perform the following activities
+The piriformis muscle can be made stronger by various stretches and exercises.
+If performed correctly, the exercises help in relieving muscle spasms and pain.
+Here are some examples of exercises that you can perform:

-- With the aching leg, make a cross over the other knee, flex both legs while lying in a supine position.
+- With the aching leg, make a cross over the other knee and bend both legs while lying in a supine position.
 Move the lower knee to the shoulder until you feel a stretch.

-A transcutaneous electrical nerve stimulation unit is applied to the saddle area which blocks the pain and corrects the spasm of the muscles.
+A transcutaneous electrical nerve stimulation unit is applied to the saddle area, which blocks the pain and corrects the spasms of the muscles.
 An interferential current stimulator can also be used for this purpose.

 Treatment and Prevention of Piriformis Syndrome

-To treat and prevent piriformis syndrome, we suggest you the Backrack™ device.
+To treat and prevent piriformis syndrome, we suggest you try the Backrack™ device.
 It’s a spinal decompression device designed for home use.
-With the help of Backrack™ technology, you can treat all common spinal conditions safely at home.
-It’s a 100% safe, CE marked product endorsed by world top spinal specialists and physiotherapists.
+With the help of Backrack™ technology, you can treat all common spinal conditions safely at home, including piriformis syndrome.
+It’s a 100% safe, CE marked product endorsed by the world’s top spinal specialists and physiotherapists.

-The Backrack™ device works directly on the root cause of back pain so you get a permanent pain relief without taking any medicine.
+The Backrack™ device works directly on the root cause of the piriformis syndrome, so you get permanent pain relief without taking any medicine.
 All you have to do is to perform easy exercises that are specially designed for this device.
 It’s a natural treatment for not only piriformis syndrome but for other spinal conditions such as sciatica, hip pain, neck pain, spinal stenosis, herniated disc, and postural disorders.
 To learn more about the Backrack™ device, please visit the above provided link.